zopefoundation/fanstatic/doc/library.rst

   http://localhost/fanstatic/qux/:bundle:a.css;b.css

-The fanstatic publisher knows about bundle URLs and serves the two files.
+The fanstatic publisher knows about bundle URLs and serves a bundle of the two files.

 If you don't want your Resource to be bundled, give it the ``dont_bundle`` argument.::